-Several people injured in car incident near London museum
+London car crash deemed accident, not terror attack

-A BBC reporter at the scene said she could see a car diagonally across the road surrounded by a crowd of people with one or two on the ground.
-She said she was told by police injuries sustained were minor.
+Neither police nor Transport for London, which runs most of the city's transport system, would comment on the status of the vehicle.

-The museum said on Twitter it was working with police after "a serious incident" outside and would provide more information later.
-A spokesman told Reuters that no one was being allowed into the building and people were being let out through a different exit.
+"My thanks to the first responders at this incident this afternoon and the actions of members of the public.
+My thoughts are with the injured," Prime Minister Theresa May said on Twitter.

 Britain is on its second highest security alert level, meaning an attack by militants is considered highly likely.
-There have been five attacks described by the authorities as terrorism this year, three involving vehicles.

 In March, a man drove a car into pedestrians on London's Westminster Bridge killing four before stabbing a police officer to death in the grounds of parliament.